 Classic award winning carrot cake recipes are typically made with a combination of butter, all purpose flour, eggs, raisins, sugar, pineapple and cozy spices like cinnamon, nutmeg with crunchy walnuts or pecans.

-Since this is a sugar free healthier carrot cake, our recipe for keto carrot cake is made with the following ingredients (some affiliate links included):
+Since this is a sugar free healthier carrot cake, our recipe for keto carrot cake is made with the following ingredients:

-Vanilla extract and salt: bring out the flavors from all the other ingredients.
+- Vanilla extract, maple extract and salt: bring out the flavors from all the other ingredients.

-Vinegar: combine with the almond milk and let it sit for 5 minutes until curdled = homemade vegan low carb buttermilk to make the cake soft and moist.
+- Vinegar: combine with the almond milk and let it sit for 5 minutes until curdled = homemade vegan low carb buttermilk to make the cake soft and ultra moist.

-Grated carrots: I like using finely grated carrots and usually use a hand grater.
-However, you can use a food processor or a or buy pre-grated carrots from the store.
+- Grated carrots: I like using finely grated carrots and usually use a hand grater.
+However, you can use a food processor or buy pre-grated carrots from the store.